tqDrex/DailyHabitTracker/README.md

 cp env_sample.json env.json
 ```

-2. Edit `env.json` and fill in your PostgreSQL database credentials:
+2. Edit `env.json` and `.env`, and fill in your PostgreSQL database credentials:

 ```json
 {